Jed Steele: Winemaking style and legacy

 The inaugural Chardonnay vintage Jed Steele bottled for Kendall-Jackson was a game-changer in the American wine market, where the best-selling and most planted white variety until then was Sauvignon blanc.
 California Chardonnay, which had already seen a rising popularity following the Paris Wine Tasting of 1976 and the advocacy of personalities like winemaker David Ramey or wine writer Frank Prial, quickly overtook and by the early 1990s, it had become the most popular white wine in the U.S. In 2005, Kendall-Jackson's Vintner's Reserve Chardonnay was the most frequently ordered wine on American restaurant lists.
 According to Wine Spectator, it was "the most popular Chardonnay sold in America from 1992 to 2022 by value".

 Jed Steele's wines have been described as "bold", and he prized consumer tastes, and insisted on making affordable wines expressing the personality of the vineyard they stemmed from.
 He enjoyed making wines from lesser known varieties, such as Aligoté or Blaufränkisch, both of which he used Washington grapes for, and produced Black Bubbles, an Australian-style sparkling Syrah, as well as port-style wines from estate grapes.

 Napa Valley's winegrower Andy Beckstoffer credits Jed Steele with showing him the viticultural potential of Lake County, in particular its Red Hills region.
 Beckstoffer ended up acquiring hundreds of acres through multiple transactions, becoming himself an advocate for Cabernet Sauvignon grown in the rich volcanic soil characterizing the appellation.

 Personal life

 Jed Steele married Ann Stenerson in July 1973 in Spokane, Washington, with whom he had two children, Quincy and Mendocino.
-He later married Mary Beerie, at the time Kendall-Jackson's bookkeeper, whom he moved to Lake County with.
+He later married Marie Beery, at the time Kendall-Jackson's bookkeeper, with whom he moved to Lake County.
 They divorced in the early 1990s.
 In his later years, Jed Steele shared his time between his homes in Kelseyville, Jacksonville and Montana with his partner Paula Doran.

 He died of bladder cancer on October 31, 2025.